stevemullerworth/lfric_core/infrastructure/documentation/buildsystem.rst

 repository.
 In order to build in the UM code, fcm make is used to extract and preprocess the code; this is then rsync'd with the working build directory such that the LFRic build system can proceed with analysing and building this code.
-Since this process results in the build system analysing a considerable amount of additional code, the variable  ``UM_PHYSICS`` is passed to the make invocation to indicate this process is wanted, e.g.

-  ``make UM_PHYSICS=1 build-gungho``
+Since this process results in the build system analysing a considerable amount of additional code, this version is hived off into a separate sub-project, ``umphysics``.
+Its Makefile offers a special target ``partial-clean`` or ``pclean`` which deletes only the working Gung Ho copy, not the UM copy.

 The make procedure will then carry out the ``fcm make`` invocation and then subsequently rsync the extracted and preprocessed code to the ``working`` directory tree.
 It is the intention that the UM code for the build is kept separate from the main LFRic source and any modifications on the UM side should be made through the branches incorporated at the fcm make stage (these could be a separate working copy).
-To change the UM branches incorporated into the build, modify the ``um_sources`` environment variable in the ``set_environment.sh`` file.
+To change the UM branches incorporated into the build, modify the ``um_sources`` environment variable in the ``set_environment-<platform>.sh`` file.

-Since the UM code will continue to evolve and we will want to source difference versions/branches from the UM repository, the environment variables needed by the fcm make command (including the paths to the repository/branches/working) are set in ``um_physics/set_environment.sh``.
-Typically, this script will be maintained in the LFRic repository in but can be overridden if a different UM source/configuration is required.
+Since the UM code will continue to evolve and we will want to source difference versions/branches from the UM repository, the environment variables needed by the fcm make command (including the paths to the repository/branches/working) are set in ``um_physics/set_environment-<platform>.sh``.
+Typically, this script will be maintained in the LFRic repository but can be overridden if a different UM source/configuration is required.

 fcm-make
 ~~~~~~~~